What does consolidating debt mean and how do debt consolidation loans work?

 Don’t wait to consolidate your debt

 Don’t wait until your payments are late to consider debt consolidation.
 Keep in mind that late payments will impact your credit score, and your credit score is a huge component in determining your eligibility for debt consolidation loans.
 Financial institutions help thousands of people each year manage their debt, so there is no reason to hesitate to ask for help in managing yours.
 It helps to have copies of your credit card statements and other debts with you when you speak to a representative.
-This will allow them see your balances and interest rates and explore your options with you.
+This will allow them to see your balances and interest rates and explore your options with you.

 Applying is easy, fast and can be done online